Link to PDF version of Opinion and Judgement

 Section 2.2.
 Special Meetings.
 Special meetings of stockholders, unless otherwise prescribed by law, may be called at any time by the Chairman of the Board or by order of the Board of Directors or by the holder or holders of at least 40% of the voting power of the outstanding shares of the capital stock of the Corporation.
 Special meetings of stockholders shall be held at such place within or without the State of Delaware as shall be designated in the notice of meeting, or may be held by telephone conference or other similar means, or by written consent.)

-Further, there is no evidence NSI shareholders, to the extent others owned NSI stock, were provided notice or waived the notice requirement.
+Further, there is no evidence that NSI shareholders, to the extent others owned NSI stock, were provided notice or waived the notice requirement.
 (11 -NSI’s Bylaws state the following:

 Section 2.6.
 Notice of Meetings.
-Written notice, stating the place, date and time of the meeting, and in the case of a special meeting, the purpose of purposes for which the meeting is called, shall be given to each stockholder entitled to vote thereat at his address as it appears on the records of the corporation, not less than ten (10) days nor more than sixty (60) days before the date of the meeting.
+Written notice, stating the place, date, and time of the meeting, and in the case of a special meeting, the purpose or purposes for which the meeting is called, shall be given to each stockholder entitled to vote thereat at his address as it appears on the records of the corporation, not less than ten (10) days nor more than sixty (60) days before the date of the meeting.

 Even if the Agreement for Sale of Substantially All Assets (BG57) were authentic, Defendants did not show Sturman, even if she acted on behalf of NSI, had the authority to convey Veselkov’s NSI stock.
 See 8 Del.
 Code § 159 (“The shares of stock in every corporation shall be deemed personal property . . . .”).
 Thus, Boris Goldstein, as sole owner of Nefco, could not call a shareholder meeting and elect new directors of NSI who would subsequently elect new officers.